Lumbar Disc Bulge

 Diagnosis of a lumbar disc bulge

 A thorough subjective and objective examination from a physiotherapist is usually sufficient to diagnose a lumbar disc bulge.
-Investigations such as an MRI or CT scan may be required to confirm diagnosis.
+Investigations such as an MRI or CT scan may be required in some cases, to confirm diagnosis.

 Treatment for a lumbar disc bulge